zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 state wisdom of all knowing.
 The Blessed One arrives (has), fully arrives (has), enters, fully enters, has enough, has all the state wisdom of knowing.

-『For him, there is nothing unseen here (in this world), there are still unknowable, unknowable things,
+"For him, there is nothing unseen here (in this world), there are still unknowable, unknowable things,

 He proves that everything that exists should be led to infer, because the Tathagata is like that for all eyes.
-[Ps.1, paragraph 121]』
+[Ps.1, paragraph 121]"

 The Blessed One regards all eyes as having eyes like this.
 "For those who have eyes, they didn't answer for me.